Chase Ultimate Rewards: Everything you need to know

 Setting up a Chase Ultimate Rewards account is a simple process once you’ve opened a Chase Ultimate Rewards earning card.

-Note: All of these cards are subject to the Chase 5/24 rule, which means if you’ve opened 5+ cards (from any bank, except Chase business cards and certain other business cards) in the past 24 months, you won’t be approved.
+All of these cards are subject to the Chase 5/24 rule, which means if you’ve opened five or more cards (from any bank, except Chase business cards and certain other business cards) in the past 24 months, you won’t be approved.

 Beyond the welcome bonuses, you can also earn a ton of Chase Ultimate Rewards points from ongoing spending on these cards.
 Some earn bonus points for spending in common categories, like travel and dining.
 For example:

-- Chase Sapphire Reserve: Earn 3X Chase Ultimate Rewards points per $1 on travel and dining worldwide (after earning your $300 travel credit)
+- Chase Sapphire Reserve: Earn three Chase Ultimate Rewards points per dollar on travel and dining worldwide (after earning your $300 travel credit)

-- Chase Ink Business Preferred: Earn 3X Chase Ultimate Rewards points per $1 on travel up to $150,000 maximum per account anniversary year (combined with other 3X earning categories)
+- Chase Ink Business Preferred: Earn three Chase Ultimate Rewards points per dollar on travel up to $150,000 maximum per account anniversary year (combined with other 3x earning categories)

-- Chase Sapphire Preferred: Earn 2X Chase Ultimate Rewards points per $1 on travel and dining worldwide with no limits on how much you can earn
+- Chase Sapphire Preferred: Earn two Chase Ultimate Rewards points per dollar on travel and dining worldwide with no limits on how much you can earn

 Check out our post on all the ways to earn Chase Ultimate Rewards points for the full rundown of all the Chase Ultimate Rewards cards and their spending categories.

-2. Earn Chase Ultimate Rewards Points Through the Chase Shopping Portal
+Earn Chase Ultimate Rewards points through the Chase shopping portal

 In addition to sign-up bonuses and everyday spending on your Chase credit cards, making purchases online through the Chase Ultimate Rewards shopping portal can also help you top up your balance.

-For a refresher on how to earn points by shopping through the Chase Ultimate Rewards shopping portal (or any other portal!), view our comprehensive guide to online shopping portals.
+For a refresher on how to earn points by shopping through the Chase Ultimate Rewards shopping portal (or any other portal), view our comprehensive guide on everything you need to know about earning bonus miles shopping online.
 And remember, sometimes you’ll earn or save more by using a different portal.

 Referring your friends and family to Chase credit cards is a quick way to give your points balance a boost long after you’ve earned the welcome bonus on a card.